dockerizedrupal/php-5.6-for-docker/README.md

 Every Drupal developer should know what [Drush](https://github.com/drush-ops/drush) is.

+There are three versions (5.11.0, 6.5.0 and 7.0.0-alpha8) of Drush built into this image.

+You can choose upon starting the container by passing a corresponding environment variable `DRUSH_VERSION=5|6|7` which version should be the default for Drush.

 There is also a wrapper script `tools/drush.sh` that allows you to use Drush directly from your host to communicate with the native Drush that lives inside the container.

 The wrapper script for Drush also can help you set up a fully working development environment, which consists of multiple Docker containers.

 The services that it currently knows about are:

 * Apache HTTP server